Anniegavr/MazeRunner-ML/README.md

 5. A3C (Asynchronous Advantage Actor-Critic)
 6. AlphaZero (Monte Carlo Tree Search + Deep RL) (Optional, because it’s for super complex environments)

-=== Maze ===
+### Maze
-The mazes will be created by three main algorithms: DFS(Depth first Search), Binary Tree, Aldous-Broder.
+The mazes are created by three main algorithms: DFS(Depth first Search), Binary Tree, Aldous-Broder.
-Each has it's maze generation structure and can represent different environment in real life.
+Each has its maze generation structure and can represent different environment in real life.

 ## AI Features

-=== Q-Learning ===
+### Q-Learning
-In trainning and for data extraction we will use 3 different settings for the Q-Learning agent where the learning_rate and epsilon is the difference.
+For training and for data extraction we used 3 different settings for the Q-Learning agent where the learning_rate and epsilon is the difference.
 Determinative: lr = 0.3 epsilon = 0.3
-Stundent: lr = 0.5 epsilon = 0.1
+Student: lr = 0.5 epsilon = 0.1
 Explorer: lr = 0.1 epsilon = 0.5

-=== Main ===
+## Main
-This section will have consistent ideas, tasks, and updates based on the projet progress.

 The data extraction points for the dataset are:
 1. Episodes = Number of episodes till the AI finds the best route